goggledefogger/audio-visual-experience/README.md

-# Welcome to a Fractal Experience! 🎧🎨
+# A Fractal Experience 🎧🎨💽

 Ever wondered what it'd be like if sounds had their own visual vibe?
 That's what I've been tinkering with here, a blend of beats and visuals, it's been fun putting it together with the help of an AI LLM assistant doing all the hard math for me